 The Cruising Guide to the Gulf of St. Lawrence

-The Current edition of this guide is the Third Edition, as indicated on the front page and was revised in January 2015.
+The Current edition of this guide is the Fourth Edition, which was revised in January 2019. this date is indicated on the cover.

 2016 Editor: A large amount of Federal money has gone to upgrades to fishing harbours, ranging from wharf repairs to major extensions.
 These are simply too many to list, and I recommend getting updated Sailing Directions for details.
 Similarly, changes to lights and buoys continue monthly and sometimes seemingly without reason, so updated charts (or a willingness to accept surprises!) are a must.